codyebberson/js13k-callisto/README.md

 `submission` branch was submitted for the competition

-`master` branch includes post competition bug fixes
+`main` branch includes post competition bug fixes

 ## Develop